mixxxdj/manual/source/chapters/configuration.rst

   This is useful for setups where you can only hear the right or the left speaker.

-* **Microphone/Talkover Mix**: This setting controls whether microphone outputs are mixed into the Master output or only into the broadcasting output.
-This is useful for preventing echo in broadcasting setups.

-* **Headphone/Master Delay**: This setting allows you to compensate for the delay between what you hear in your headphones and the master speakers.
+* **Microphone Mix Mode**: Controls the routing of microphone inputs.
+Refer to SECTION below for more details.

+* **Microphone Latency Compensation**: Only available when Microphone Mix Mode is set to "Direct monitor (recording and broadcasting only)".
+This controls the amount of time Mixxx uses to compensate for the latency of receiving microphone input.
+  It should be set to the measured round trip latency through the sound card.
+Refer to SECTION below for more details.

+* **Master Delay**: Use this if the Headphones output is delayed relative to the Master output, which can happen when using Bluetooth headphones.

+* **Headphones Delay**: If you hear sounds off beat in your headphones compared to the main or booth speakers, use the Headphone Delay to align the sounds.
+This occurs because it takes time for sound to travel from distant speakers to your ears, but it takes a very short time for sound to travel from your headphones to your ears.

   #.
 Switch to mono mode (see above).
   #.
 Listen to your headphones with one ear and the master speakers with the
      other ear.
   #.
-Adjust the delays until the sound seems to be centered and the stereo
+Increase the Headphone Delay until the sound seems to be centered and the stereo
      effect is gone.
   #.
 Switch back to stereo mode.

+  Alternatively:

+  #.
+Listen to your headphones with one ear and the master speakers with the
+     other ear.
+  #.
+Increase the Headphone Delay until you hear beats at the same exact time in both ears.

+* **Booth Delay**: When using Mixxx's Booth output, if the speakers hooked up to the Master output are farther away than the booth speakers and you hear the main speakers over the booth speakers, you can use the Booth Delay to align the sounds.
+You may want to increase the Headphones Delay as described above as well.

 * **Buffer Underflow Count**: Underflows (data is not available when needed) indicate that some of the subsystems in Mixxx can't keep up with real-time